-LC-A5 Establish an infill development and adaptive reuse policy and establish programs and code updates to allow for infill development and adaptive reuse opportunities.
-Consider providing development fee and permit fee credits to encourage infill development, adaptive reuse, and/or revitalization where appropriate.
-LC-A6 Update the city's Design Guidelines to ensure the promotion of quality design features while upholding flexibility for diverse architecture that carries forward the community's preferred urban form and protection of environmental resources.
-LC-A7 Seek out and evaluate opportunities to promote desired development within the Mobility Corridor Overlay through means such as density bonuses, parking reductions, or reduced impact fees.
-LC-A8 Seek and utilize technologies that can reduce vehicle miles traveled.
-LC-A9 Utilize League of American Bicyclists guidelines to guide Goodyear to become recognized as being a "Bicycle Friendly Community."
-LC-A10 Develop a strategic city focus and action plans that support and promote safer biking and walking throughout the city.
-LC-A11 Improve safety and connectivity of sidewalks and bike lanes by extending and/or addressing gaps in the overall network.
-LC-A12 Review adopted street cross-sections to ensure they promote the principles of "complete streets" and amend them as necessary.
-LC-A13 Investigate opportunities to fund enhanced transit options.
-This effort should particularly evaluate transit services that connect Goodyear residents and workers to destinations outside of the city.
-LC-A14 Evaluate the use and ridership of the on-demand WeRIDE micotransit service and implement necessary adjustments to maximize the efficiency and success of this pilot program.
-This work should be done with a focus on expanding microtransit services to neighborhoods outside of Central Goodyear.
-LC-A15 Evaluate the location, demand, and cost for Neighborhood Electric Vehicle (NEV) connections or network.
-This effort should consider opportunities for both shared and dedicated connections.
-LC-A16 Evaluate existing and emerging third-party transportation providers, including e-scooters and rideshare providers, to expand the city's alternative transportation options.
-LC-A17 Participate in the "safe routes to schools" program or similar programs.

-ID-A1 Evaluate and encourage the use of neighborhood identification for existing neighborhoods that do not currently have it.
-ID-A2 Assess the need for increased maintenance and city services for certain neighborhoods with unique traits or challenges.
-ID-A3 Evaluate the merits of holding farmers markets and other social events in different regions of the city to encourage residents to visit different neighborhoods.
+LC-A5 Establish an infill development and adapt to allow for infill development and adapt and permit fee credits to encourage infil appropriate.
+LC-A6 Update the City's Design Guidelines to e upholding flexibility for diverse architect and protection of environmental resourc LC-A7 Seek out and evaluate opportunities to p Overlay through means such as density b LC-A8 Seek and utilize technologies that can re LC-A9 Utilize League of American Bicyclists gui "Bicycle Friendly Community."
+LC-A10 Develop a strategic City focus and action throughout the City.
+LC-A11 Improve safety and connectivity of sidew the overall network.
+LC-A12 Review adopted street cross-sections to amend them as necessary.
+LC-A13 Investigate opportunities to fund enhand transit services that connect Goodyear r LC-A14 Evaluate the use and ridership of the on- necessary adjustments to maximize the be done with a focus on expanding micr Goodyear.
+LC-A15 Evaluate the location, demand, and cost network.
+This effort should consider opp LC-A16 Evaluate existing and emerging third-pa share providers, to expand the City's alte LC-A17 Participate in the "safe routes to schools Inclusive & Diverse ID-A1 Evaluate and encourage the use of neigh currently have it.
+ID-A2 Assess the need for increased maintenan traits or challenges.
+ID-A3 Evaluate the merits of holding farmer's n encourage residents to visit different ne otive reuse policy and establish programs and code updates tive reuse opportunities.
+Consider providing development fee Il development, adaptive reuse, and/or revitalization where ensure for the promotion of quality design features while ture that caries forward the community's preferred urban form ces.